South Korean beauty standards: History

-David Ralph Millard, who graduated from Yale College and Harvard Medical School, had been employed by the U.S. Marine Corps as the chief plastic surgeon in South Korea.
-Desiring a similar path to his mentor, Sir Harold Gillies, he wanted to provide reconstructive plastic surgery for wounded soldiers, children, and other civilians that were injured by the Korean War.
-Millard was observing ways to perform reconstructive surgeries on burn victims in order to reform eyebrows on the patients in which he had an unusual interest in the study of the eye, the eye socket, and the eyelid fold.
+Ralph Millard, who graduated from Yale College and Harvard Medical School, had been employed by the U.S. Marine Corps as the chief plastic surgeon in South Korea.
+Desiring a similar path to his mentor, Sir Harold Gillies, he wanted to provide reconstructive plastic surgery for wounded soldiers, children, and other civilians who were injured by the Korean War.
+Millard was exploring ways to perform reconstructive surgeries on burn victims to restore eyebrows, an unusual interest that led him to study the eye, the eye socket, and the eyelid fold.

 He wanted to modify the structure of the "oriental" eye into a more "western" look.
 Millard was unable to find a consenting patient until a Korean translator requested undergo the operation for eyes that had a more "round appearance", stating that the "because of the squint in his slant eyes, Americans could not tell what he was thinking and consequently did not trust him" in which Millard agreed with his sentiment.

-Although the double-eyelid surgery was already performed in small bulks in Japan, Hong Kong, and South Korea, Millard's incorporation had changed the motivation and techniques for plastic surgery in South Korea.
+Although double-eyelid surgery had already been performed in small numbers in Japan, Hong Kong, and South Korea, Millard's incorporation changed the motivation and techniques of plastic surgery in South Korea.
 Millard stated he wanted to reduce the "Asian-ness" by making a higher nose bridge by implanting more cartilage to the nose and widening the eyes by tearing the inner fold of the eye for a look of a longer eye, removed the fat in the eyelid that causes the monolid, and sutured the skin on the eyelid to create the double-eyelid fold.